ainulakif/website/README.md

 - Implemented Search by prompt, tag and username.
 - Implemented Click on tag and username into search.
 - Implemented View of other profiles as public.
+  - While in session, clicking on other profiles will redirect to their `unique` profile page.
+  - Also, clicking on your own profiles will redirect to `/Profile` page.

+#### Changed

 - Modified username's regex to validate test usernames.

 ### [1.1.0] - 2024-02-05